-- Eat quietly. - Ask for permission to leave the seat. - Leave the table and floor area in a clean condition. - Do not participate in or instigate fighting or the throwing of food.
+- Speak with indoor voices - Ask for permission to leave the seat. - Leave the table and floor area in a clean condition. - Do not participate in or instigate fighting or the throwing of food. - Follow all directions from the adult supervising lunch